lowmess/lowmess.com/source/about.md

 background: bank-note
 ---

-I'm a frontend developer & designer, with a passion for legibility, performance, and the open web.
+"I'm a frontend developer & designer, with a passion for legibility, performance, and the open web.
 A quick learner with a thirst for knowledge.
-Enthusiastic and hard-working, I pride myself on my attention to detail.
+Enthusiastic and hard-working, I pride myself on my attention to detail."

 That's what the intro on [my résumé](https://resume.lowmess.com) says.
 Kind of boring, huh?
 Well, it's a résumé.
 They're supposed to be boring.
 (Don't be such a nitpicker.)